-After talking about why and how to properly warm up before your runs I wanted to address the 2 different kinds of stretching - dynamic & static - when you should include them in your running routine and some examples of each.
+After talking about why and how to properly warm up before your runs I wanted to address the 2 different kinds of stretching - dynamic & static.
+Specifically, when you should include them in your running routine and some examples of each.

 The good news is that dynamic stretching does not elicit the same effects as static stretching and in fact has been shown to increase running performance.
 Yay for us runners!

 To maximize the effects you should include about 8-12 minutes of dynamic stretching and save the static stretching for after your run!